matbrain/deepscholar-es/README.md

 # DeepScholar-ES
-This repository provides a dockerfile for using Elasticsearch in DeepScholar.
+This repository provides a dockerfile for using Elasticsearch on DeepScholar.

 ## Setup
 1. Copy the sample files